vikingnope/C-Project/README.md

 ├── CMakeLists.txt
 ├── Question_2A.c - Contains the main method for Question 2A
 ├── Question_2B.c - Contains the main method for Question 2B
-├── SetMethodsA.c - Contaiins all the function needed for Question 2A
+├── SetMethodsA.c - Contains all the function needed for Question 2A
-├── SetMethodsB.c - Contaiins all the function needed for Question 2B
+├── SetMethodsB.c - Contains all the function needed for Question 2B
 ├── SetMethodsA.h - Contains all the function prototypes for Question 2A
 ├── SetMethodsB.h - Contains all the function prototypes for Question 2B
 ├── testingStructFileA.h - Contains the struct needed for Question 2A